quintel/documentation/docs/main/heat-infrastructure-costs.md

 title: Heat infrastructure costs
 ---

-Below you can find more information on the heat infrastructure cost calculation.
-The methodology and data behind this calculation is based on
+Below you can find more information on the heat infrastructure cost calculation in the Costs > ['Heat'](https://pro.energytransitionmodel.com/scenario/costs/costs_heat/district-heating-infrastructure) sub-section of the ETM.
+The methodology and data behind this calculation is based on [Vesta MAIS](https://github.com/RuudvandenWijngaart/VestaDV), an energy model developed by the Dutch Environmental
-[Vesta MAIS](https://github.com/RuudvandenWijngaart/VestaDV), an energy model developed by the Dutch Environmental Assessment Agency (PBL).
+Assessment Agency (PBL).

 ## Households and buildings costs